 - Workplace Stress & Anxiety Disorders Survey via ADAA.org

-Everyone deserves to work in an environment that is free from unnecessary physical and emotional stress.
-If you feel your California employer is violating your employee rights, contact the passionate employment attorneys at Hennig Ruiz for a free consultation.
+Everyone deserves to work in an environment that is free from unnecessary physical and emotional distress.
+If you feel your California employer is violating your employee rights, contact the passionate employment attorneys at Hennig Ruiz for a free consultation at our labor and employment law firm.
+If you are suffering from work induced anxiety, contact us today to see if you can sue your employer for stress.